West Palm Beach Bad Faith Insurance: FAQs

 It’s important to realize that insurance companies operate for profit.
 By denying or lowballing claims, they save money.
 They realize that very few people will dispute the rejected or underpaid claims.
 Even though a few of the claimants sue and recover in the bad faith claims, the insurance companies still make money with bad faith practices.

-Domnick Cunningham & Whalen works on a contingency basis.
+Domnick Cunningham & Yaffa works on a contingency basis.
 What this means is that if we believe you have an insurance bad faith claim and take your case, you pay nothing.
 We only receive fees if you receive a settlement or recovery.